 Goa local Bus service+ Foot = Best way to explore the entire region

-If you would like to add anything or even wanted to share your views traveling around on Goa local bus.
+If you would like to add anything, share your views on traveling on Goa local bus.

 Then, do let me know in the comments.

-If the article had helped you anyhow, then don’t forget to share and follow the blog.
+If the article has helped you, don’t forget to share and follow the blog.

-Until then, happy traveling on the local bus & see you on the roads.
+Until then, happy traveling on the Goa local bus & I’ll see you on the roads.